HHS/acf-nlp-on-gfe-testing/README.md

 ### Setting up OLLAMA API on GFE
-To integrate LLMs with Python on a GFE (OS: Windows), you need to set up the Ollama API and install the Phi3 and Llama3 models.
+To integrate LLMs with Python on a GFE (OS: Windows), it needs to set up the Ollama API and install the Phi3 and Llama3 models.
 Follow these steps:

 **Download and Install Ollama API**:
    - Visit [Ollama's website](https://www.ollama.com/).